-Last Updated on December 28, 2020 by Maggie Sutton
+Last Updated on July 28, 2022 by Luke Feldbrugge

 There are four main types of home mortgage refinancing options to consider that can help lower your monthly mortgage payments or put some cash in your pocket.
-You could save money on interest, lower your monthly mortgage payment, or get cash for home improvements, just to name a few (check out these next level upgrades for some examples).
-But there are equally as many different types of refinancing options.
-With so many stipulations and conditions that vary, it can be hard to know which is right for you.
+You could save money on interest, lower your monthly mortgage payment, or get cash for home improvements, just to name a few.
+Due to some stipulations and conditions with some mortgage refinancing options, it can be challenging to know which is right for you.
 Here’s a closer look at the four most common types of home mortgage refinancing options and a great way to save some money when going through the process.

 With a cash-out refinance option, you replace your current mortgage with a new one that exceeds the amount you owe on your house.
 You receive the difference as cash.
 With most lenders, you can refinance for up to 80% of the property value.